-What are the key points you want to take to heart for yourself and to share with others?
+What are the share with ot ou want to t ake to heart fo or yourself and to

 "Without a burning curiosity, a lively interest, we are unlikely to persevere long enough to make a significant new contribution.
 This kind of interest is rarely only intellectual in nature.
 It is usually rooted in deep feelings, in memorable experiences that need some sort of resolution - a resolution they can be achieved only by a new artistic expression or a new way of understanding.
 Someone who is motivated solely by the desire to become rich and famous might struggle hard to get ahead but will rarely have enough inducement to work beyond what is necessary, to venture beyond what is already known."